grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 * short lines:
 	* "For them, the only way to know the difference between living and dying is the small movement of a needle on a gauge."
 	* "Commerce always finds a way."
+	* If Kelly's Heroes took the liberty of sticking a hippie into WWII, this book takes the liberty of sticking a bunch of punk rockers into mid-century machines.
 * more detailed description possibilities:
 	* Set in an alternate-timeline post-WWII Earth, where a combination of cold and hot wars have ground the entire surface of the planet down to a military-bureaucratic morass making free movement nearly impossible, commerce has found a way in the form of a network of semi-clandestine transport submarines that take advantage of the freedom of movement offered by the vast three-dimensional space offered by moving cargo underwater.
 * just for a rough sense of scale, the average novel has: